Keyfactor/azurekeyvault-orchestrator/README.md

 #### Authentication via System Assigned Managed Identity

-In order to use a _System_ assigned managed identity, there is no need to enter the
+In order to use a _System_ assigned managed identity, there is no need to enter the server credentials.
+If no server credentials are provided, the extension assumes authentication is via system assigned managed identity.

 ### Create the Store Type in Keyfactor